-Poetry Dare: Write a Poem About a Childhood Memory - The Write Practice
+Poetry Dare: Write a Poem About a Childhood Memory

 Take fifteen minutes to write your own poem.
 First, think through your memories of a home from your childhood.
 Then, choose one of those memories and write about it in an “I remember . . .” poem format.
 Focus on using specific, concrete words to describe the experience.

-When you’re done, share your poem in the comments below, and be sure to leave feedback for your fellow writers!
+When you're done, share your poem in the Pro Practice Workshop here, and be sure to leave feedback for your fellow writers!